microsoft/VSSDK-Extensibility-Samples/README.md

-# VSSDK-Extensibility-Samples
+# VS SDK Extensibility Samples
-Customize the Visual Studio Editor using the VSSDK.
+Customize the Visual Studio Editor using the [VS SDK](https://msdn.microsoft.com/en-us/library/bb166441.aspx).
 You can use editor extensions to customize the appearance and behavior of the Visual Studio.
 The following are some of the ways in which you can extend Visual Studio:

 * Add commands, buttons, menus, and other UI elements to the IDE
 * Add tool windows for new functionality